 - Expose the structural issues in the child welfare system that prevent families from succeeding

-Each SBCT is convened by a judge with jurisdiction over foster care cases and child welfare agency leaders, and will include other judges, child welfare staff, attorneys, service providers, and community leaders.
-Once convened, an agency in that area contracts with ZERO TO THREE to hire and supervise staff, oversee program implementation, and work collaboratively with the local leaders who make final decisions about what works in their community.
-Once the SBCT is established, they work with individual families, learning important lessons that are applied to subsequent cases, creating the basis for wider practice and systems change.
+Each SBCT is convened by a judge with jurisdiction over foster care cases and by child welfare agency leaders, and includes other judges, child welfare staff, attorneys, service providers, and community leaders.
+Once convened, an agency in that area contracts with ZERO TO THREE to hire and supervise a dedicated community coordinator who staffs the SBCT, oversees program implementation, and works collaboratively with the local leaders who make final decisions about what works in their community.
+Once the SBCT is established, they work with individual families, learning important lessons that are applied to subsequent cases and to updating the policies, regulations, and laws governing child welfare practice, creating the basis for wider practice and systems change.

 To facilitate the work of the SBCT, ZERO TO THREE also provides the scientific context, a forum for system reform discussions, and increased national attention on infants and toddlers in foster care.

-The goals for the The Safe Babies Court Team™ (SBCT) are to:
+The goals for the The Safe Babies Court Team™ (SBCT) are:

-- Increase knowledge about the negative impact of abuse and neglect on very young children:
+- Goal 1: Increase knowledge about the negative impact of abuse and neglect on very young children:

-- Objective #1: Provide training to judicial, legal, mental health, child welfare, and early childhood professionals on the social and emotional development of infants and toddlers, infant mental health, historical trauma, Fetal Alcohol Spectrum Disorders, childhood sexual abuse and other issues of concern to the Court Teams.
+- Objective #1: Provide training to judicial, legal, mental health, child welfare, and early childhood professionals on the social and emotional development of infants and toddlers, infant mental health, historical trauma, Fetal Alcohol Spectrum Disorders, the impact of substance use disorders on families, childhood sexual abuse and other issues of concern to the Court Teams.

 - Objective #2: Incorporate leaders of each SBCT into the national learning community hosted by ZERO TO THREE.

-- Change local systems to improve outcomes and prevent future court involvement in the lives of very young children:
+- Goal 2: Change local systems to improve outcomes and prevent future court involvement in the lives of very young children:

 - Objective #1: Engage multi-disciplinary partners in the activities of each Court Team.

-- All children monitored by the Court Team are screened for developmental delays and receive appropriate services as needed.
+- All children monitored by the SBCT are screened for developmental delays and receive appropriate services as needed.

-- No child experiences more than two changes in placement.
+- No child in foster care experiences more than two changes in placement.

-- All children monitored by the Court Team participate in two or more weekly supervised visits with their parents and one or more visits with siblings unless parent-child contact exacerbates the trauma that led to the child's removal.
+- All children in foster care participate in two or more weekly supervised visits with their parents and one or more visits with siblings unless parent-child contact exacerbates the trauma that led to the child's removal.